mozilla/extension-activity-monitor/CONTRIBUTING.md

 ### Data Flow

-The extension recevies from logs in the form of `object` from activityLog API (priviledge API).
+The extension recevies logs in the form of `object` from activityLog API.
 The activityLog API schema can been found [here](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json).
-The activityLog API has only one event called [`onExtensionActivity`](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#20) event.
-It gets triggered when an activity is found from other installed extensions and return an [log object](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#24-76).
-We store these logs in the [`logs` array in background](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js#L7).
+It has only one event called [`onExtensionActivity`](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#20) event, which gets triggered everytime an activity is found from any monitored extensions and return an [log object](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#24-76).
+We store these log objects inside the [`logs` array in background](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js#L7).
 We also stored the monitored extension in a [`Map` in Background](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js#L9).
 When we open the Activity Log page from popup, the page is being rendered with existing logs collected in the background and receives the future logs in real-time via [`runtime.onMessage` event](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-activitylog.js#L235-L247) while it is opened.
 In Activity Log page, the logs are being rendered in table view with the help of [`log-view` web component](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/log-view-element.js).

 ### Project Directory Structure